Dwight

 Dr Pirri exulting in the weather, scenery, and ambiance, 25 February 2006.

-Passing by the farm of Pré de Denens on the way back to the car ( named "Dieter").
+Passing by the farm of Pré de Denens on the way back to the car

 The Refuge "Intercommunale" in the forest of Grande Rolat

-Unable to stay away, today I'm looking for better photos of the Refuge "Intercommunale" for my private collection, but I'm enlivening the trip by taking the long way round through the forest from the scarcely penetrable east side.
+The long way round through the forest from the scarcely penetrable east side.
 26 February 2006.

-In fact, it appears that (see the blue sign at the very top of this page) we're now in the forest owned by the commune or town of Le Lieu in the Vallée du Joux, but the refuge has been built in collaboration with the nearby commune of L'Abbaye.
+In fact, it appears that (see the blue sign at the very top of this page) we're now in the forest owned by the commune or town of Le Lieu in the Vallée du Joux, but the refuge was built in collaboration with the nearby commune of L'Abbaye.
 Thus it's the refuge "Intercommunale".

 Very snug and cozy.
 Very like all of the other refuges.